 Money matters are always a major concern in any divorce proceeding.
 There is no denying the potential financial implications for both spouses in these matters.
 California law has a number of provisions designed to ensure that both of the spouses and their children have the financial support necessary to accommodate their basic needs once the divorce has been finalized.

-At Contreras Law Firm, we represent clients on all sides of these cases.
-Whether you are seeking support for yourself or your child, or you will likely be the spouse ordered to pay support, we will do everything in our power to obtain the best available outcome on your behalf.
+Often people are confused as to who receives and who pays support.
+The answer varies, however, generally the higher wage earner usually has to pay support.
+At Contreras Law Firm, we represent clients on all sides of support cases.
+Whether you are seeking support for yourself or your child, or you will likely be the spouse ordered to pay support, our lawyers will do everything in our power to obtain the best available outcome on your behalf.

 Child Support In California

 California law provides a set of statutory guidelines to determine child support.
 The court will determine the amount of child support to be paid by one parent (or both in limited circumstances), based on the following factors:

 - Percentage of custody each parent has with the children

 - Number of children both parents have (together and separately)

 - Day care expenses

 - Cost of school and other daily living expenses

 The court may additionally look to outside expenses, especially in unique situations such as a child with a disability who needs ongoing in-home care, or children who attend private school and have grown up in a certain lifestyle.
 While no one factor is determinative of another, a judge will consider the salary of the noncustodial parent up to a limit.

 Child support generally starts once one of the parents files a request for child support with the court.
 Child support generally ends once the child turns 18 or graduates high school, whichever occurs later.
 There are other unique situations where child support may last longer, such as a child with disabilities, or may last less, if the child marries.